Fleas and worms

 It's not just people that'll love your new pet

 Sometimes, a spell of unusually mild weather will trigger an explosion of fleas in and around your home.
-Even if your kitten has been regularly treated, you may still find her scratching.
-Look for tiny brown specks in her fur.
-Then remove and place them on a wet tissue.
+Even if your kitten has been regularly treated, you may still find them scratching.
+Look for tiny brown specks in their fur, remove them and place on a wet tissue.
 If they turn a red/brown colour, they are flea dirt.
 In this case you'll need to treat your home as well.
 Get a can of spray from your vet for your carpets, soft furnishings and even hard floors; fleas can creep into any nook and cranny to lay their eggs.
 Don't forget to clean and spray your vacuum cleaner after use.
 Follow the instructions on the can and you should get rid of the problem, although total elimination can take up to three months.
 This treatment breaks the lifecycle of the flea by killing the larvae as they hatch, so they won't be able to hitch a ride on your kitten.

 Kittens should be routinely treated for worms, prevention being far better than cure.
-Your vet will advise you on the most suitable treatment; she'll need monthly worming for the first six months, and then three monthly thereafter.
+Your vet will advise you on the most suitable treatment; they'll need monthly worming for the first six months, and then three monthly thereafter.